Welcome

 – Heiner Müller –

-Essays on US culture and politics have been published in Frankfurter Rundschau since 2021.
+My essays on US culture and politics have been published in Frankfurter Rundschau since 2021.
 These can be found here.

 The details of my overall academic work and life can be found in “Bio“.
 Almost all of my publications can be downloaded via “Articles” (check the menu on top of this page).
 My academia.edu profile can be found here; my CV is available on top of this page via “CV.”
-This web page is my only online presence.
-I am not on social media.

 I served between 2016 and 2019 as a member-at-large on the executive board of the US society for European Philosophy, SPEP, and edit with Antonio Calcagno the Continental Philosophy and the History of Thought series published by Bloomsbury.